Include cross-device conversions in your "Conversions" column

 As an advertiser, you want to track all the conversions your AdWords campaigns drive, including those that begin on one device or browser and end on another.
 By using the “Include cross-device conversions” setting, you can include these conversions in your “Conversions” column and factor them into any automated bid strategy you’ve set up.

 This article goes over how to add cross-device conversions to your “Conversions” column and bidding strategy.
 For more information on cross-device conversions, see About "All conversions."

-Starting in March, cross-device conversions from Search and Shopping campaigns will be automatically included in the “Conversions” column to give you a more complete view of performance.
-The "Include cross-device conversions" setting will control Display cross-device conversions.
+Cross-device conversions from Search and Shopping campaigns are automatically included in the “Conversions” column to give you a more complete view of performance.
+The "Include cross-device conversions" setting now controls Display cross-device conversions.
 Later this year, cross-device conversions from Display campaigns will also be included by default.

 - Sign in to your Adwords account.

 - Click the Tools tab and select Conversions.

 - In the menu on the left, click Settings.

 - Check the box if you want to include cross-device conversions in your "Conversions" column.

 - Uncheck the box if you don't want to include these conversions in your "Conversions" column.

 - Click Save.